wheelo/gulp-version-patch/README.md

 ## gulp-version-patch

-a gulp plugin which patches the included files versions in html & css
+a gulp plugin which patches the version of js, css and img resources in html or css(less) file

 ## Installation